bjssacademy/go-api-and-db/Part4/posting_and_creating.md

 ## Handling POST requests

-Let's update our `handleUsers` function to deal with POST requests:
+Let's update our `handleUsers` function to deal with POST request.
+Replace the code we just added with:

 ```go
 func handleUsers(writer http.ResponseWriter, request *http.Request) {